• Skip to primary navigation

 oat topping is sprinkled over blueberries in iron skillet

-Step 3.
-Bake 30-40 minutes at 350 degrees Fahrenheit.
-Remove from oven and allow to cool about 5 minutes.
+Bake the blueberry crisp for 30-40 minutes in your preheated oven.
+Allow the crisp to cool at room temperature for about 5 minutes.
 Serve warm and devour!
 Ice cream is optional but always recommended!

 Warm blueberry crisp in iron skillet